 Companies across industries have come to embrace Big Data.
 But for many organizations, enthusiasm hasn’t translated into success.
 It’s one thing to set up processes to capture details about every facet of the enterprise.
-It’s quite another to develop an ecosystem that taps into that raw information and facilitates it in a way the entire workplace can benefit from.
+It’s quite another to develop an ecosystem that taps into that raw data and gets value from it.

 The reality is that most organizations have low analytics maturity rates despite significant investments in time and money.
 What’s holding these businesses back from turning the corner with their data?